 When taken with meals, digestive enzymes can also be helpful as they can assist in breaking down our foods, making them easier to digest and maximizing the potential to absorb nutrients.
 The digestive supplement I use is Isotonix® nutraMetrix® Digestive Enzyme Formula with Probiotics.

-If you have more questions about how to support your body during Leaky Gut Syndrome, or about naturopathic wellness, please contact me through my website.
+If you have more questions about how to support your body during Leaky Gut Syndrome, or about naturopathic wellness, please Schedule A Wellness Consultation.